 key (in): string; This is the easiest way to configure the cryptographic key used for encrypted communications.
-Since allowing changing the security key by network may introduce security issues, some device may decide to always report errors on this method...
+Since allowing changing the security key by network may introduce security issues, some device may decide to always ignore this request or report an error...